swiss-art-research-net/docs.swissartresearch/docs/et/do.md

 ### Substance

-The analysis and understanding of a digital object depends also on our knowledge of its measurable characteristics.
+The analysis and understanding of a digital object also depend on our knowledge of its measurable characteristics.
 These are represented through dimensional information that can be collected regarding the object.
 The model is open as to which dimensions should be recorded.

 <table>
   <tr>